Deerfield Inn

 MANIFESTATIONS

-Her see-through presence, wearing her dressing gown, has been seen, walking around in various areas of the inn, keeping an eye on things.
+Her transparent presence, wearing a dressing gown, has been seen, walking around in various areas of the inn, keeping an eye on things.

 Late at night, owners have been tapped or pushed gently on the back by Cora, as a reminder that they should go to bed.